infominer33/infominer33.github.io/index.md

 <img src="https://i.imgur.com/iAx8Vo6.png"/>

 I'm experienced at writing on subjects that I previously knew little about.
-My primary focus is education, simplicity and accuracy.
+My primary focus is education, simplicity, and accuracy.
 I'm not a fast writer.

 I enjoy writing high-level overviews of blockchain platforms that can serve as an introduction to developers.

 ---

-**ISO clients who want Bitcoin related content for their web-sites.**
+**ISO clients who want Bitcoin-related content for their websites.**

 One project I'm hoping to find a buyer for is a series of articles on the history surrounding Bitcoin.